hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/ViewResultsFrame.rst

 The "View workflow results" frame is very similar to the "Run full processing" frame except that it does not allow to start the processing.

-The idea is to allow exploration of results without forcing an update of the results if the WorkflowTree has changed.
+The idea for this frame is to allow exploration of results without forcing an update of the results if the WorkflowTree has changed.

 .. image:: images/view_results_01_overview.png
     :width:  469px